Outer Banks (TV series)

-Outer Banks, also known by the abbreviation OBX, is an American action-adventure mystery teen drama television series created by Josh Pate, Jonas Pate, and Shannon Burke that premiered on Netflix on April 15, 2020.
-The series is set in a community in the Outer Banks of North Carolina and follows the conflict between two groups of teenagers in search of a lost treasure.
+Outer Banks, also known by the abbreviation OBX, is an American action-adventure mystery teen drama television series created by Josh Pate, Jonas Pate, and Shannon Burke for Netflix.
+The series premiered on April 15, 2020, and concluded on August 20, 2026, after five seasons consisting of 50 episodes.
+It features an ensemble cast starring Chase Stokes, Madelyn Cline, Madison Bailey, Jonathan Daviss, Rudy Pankow, Austin North, Charles Esten, Drew Starkey, Carlacia Grant, Fiona Palomo, Cullen Moss and J. Anthony Crane.

-In February 2023, ahead of the third season premiere, the series was renewed for a fourth season which premiered in two parts; the first was released on October 10, 2024, and the second on November 7, 2024.
-In November 2024, the series was renewed for a fifth and final season.
+The series is set in a community in the Outer Banks of North Carolina and follows the conflict between two groups of teenagers in search of lost treasure.

 Premise

-Outer Banks is set in a coastal town along the Outer Banks of North Carolina, where there is a stark social divide between wealthy seasonal residents and working-class locals, nicknamed the "Kooks" and "Pogues", respectively.
+Outer Banks is set in a coastal town along the Outer Banks of North Carolina, where there is a stark social divide between the working-class locals and the wealthy seasonal residents, nicknamed the "Pogues" and "Kooks", respectively.
 The show follows a group of Pogue teenagers who live at The Cut and are determined to find out what happened to the missing father of the group's ringleader, John B. Along the way, they discover a legendary treasure that is tied to John B's father.
 Chased by the law and a wealthy group of Kooks from Figure Eight, the Pogues seek to overcome obstacles such as love, fighting, friendship, and money.